sebastianmarkow/kju/README.md

 See `CONTRIBUTE.md`

 ## License
-q source code and documentation is released under MIT license.
+kju source code and documentation is released under MIT license.
 See `LICENSE` file for full text license.